‘Alohilani Resort Waikiki Beach

 Head to the rooftop tennis courts or batting cages, or take an Aqua Fit class in the infinity pool.
 Indulge in a spa treatment or relax on the pool deck with its driftwood sculptures, and unwind in a Sunset Yoga class.
 Catch daily fish feedings at the two-story Oceanarium, and discover a program of Hawaiian cultural activities, such as hula lessons and lei making.

 Waikiki is right outside your door, so explore its many attractions.
 It is home to upscale restaurants and luxury boutiques such as Chanel, Coach, and Gucci at Ala Moana Shopping Center.
-Shop, dine, take a surf lesson at Waikiki Beach, climb to the top of Diamond Head, or dive beneath the Pacific with the Atlantis Submarine company.
-The International Marketplace, a longtime favorite among visitors, is just minutes away and the you can take in all the wonders of the ocean at the Waikiki Aquarium, which is also nearby.
+Shop, dine, take a surf lesson at Waikiki Beach, hike to the top of Diamond Head, or dive beneath the Pacific with the Atlantis Submarine company.
+The International Market Place, a longtime favorite among visitors, is just minutes away and the you can take in all the wonders of the ocean at the Waikiki Aquarium, which is also nearby.
 Travel 25 mi / 40 km to visit the North Shore’s 4,000-acre Kualoa Ranch nature reserve, where films such as Jurassic Park and Godzilla were filmed, or practice your swing at one of 40 golf courses on Oahu.

 ‘Alohilani Resort Waikiki Beach

-This idyllic location on the south shore of Honolulu on the island of Oahu, Hawaii, was once a favorite hideaway for Hawaiian royalty — the resort sits on land owned by the Queen Lili’uokalani Trust.
+This idyllic location on the south shore of Honolulu on the island of Oahu, Hawaii, was once a favorite hideaway for Hawaiian royalty — the resort sits on land once home to Queen Lili'uoklani's beachside cottage.
 Waikiki’s famous surfing beach is yards away and Kalakaua Avenue, with its luxury boutique shopping and highly acclaimed dining, is right outside.

 Honolulu International Airport is 9.4 mi / 15.1 km away from the hotel.